XxJoHnCeExX/Model-Training/README.md

 - All files in \object_detection\inference_graph

 Then, place your own pictures in the train(80%) and test(20%) folders

+Make sure each picture is at max 720x1280 and less than 200KB each.
 # 2. Set up new Anaconda virtual environment
 Run Anaconda as administrator and run these commands:
 ```